-Polished Diamonds does provide I1 clarity diamonds by request as they can be eye clean.
+Polished Diamonds does provide I1 clarity diamonds by request as they can be eye-clean.
 The trick is to avoid black crystal inclusions which can be more easily seen than white inclusions that hide in the facets.
 Diamonds that are I1 clarity and eye clean represent very good value if size matters and price is sensitive.
-We do not sell I2-I3 clarity range as we feel that this quality level is not good enough for our clients as the marks can be seen and these are best suited to the mass produced chain stores.
-The clarity of I2-I3 are typically not eye clean and as anyone can easily see the imperfections on the diamond with the naked eye this devalues the quality you’d expect from professional Jewellers.
-These imperfections can include surface breaching and internal fractures which not only look second rate but also compromise the long term strength of the diamond.
+We do not sell I2-I3 clarity range as we feel that this quality level is not good enough for our clients as the marks can be seen and these are best suited to the mass-produced chain stores.
+The clarity of I2-I3 are typically not eyeing clean and as anyone can easily see the imperfections on the diamond with the naked eye this devalues the quality you’d expect from professional Jewellers.
+These imperfections can include surface breaching and internal fractures which not only look the second rate but also compromise the long term strength of the diamond.
 Many retail Jewellery chains offer these low clarity I2-I3 diamonds as they are inexpensive resulting in higher profits but unhappy clients.

 Above is a simple graphic to help show the clarity levels and the inclusions involved.
 It is important to remember that IF-VVS1-VVS2-VS1-VS2-Si1-Si2 and I1 diamonds are eye clean meaning you will not see any visual imperfections.
 On this basis, we recommend Si1, Si2 and I1 as an economical clarity, VS as a high-quality option and then jump to IF if you want your diamond to be perfectly flawless!
 Avoid I2-I3 clarity as these diamonds are heavily marked.

 We love to help.